Supported by the Research and Education Foundation of the College of Family Physicians of Canada, AMS, and Scotiabank.

 - Observational studies/surveys

 - Randomized controlled trials

 - Research projects using the Janus Project's National Physician Survey (NPS) database.
 All questions asked, as well as data tables and reports, are accessible on the NPS website at www.nationalphysiciansurvey.ca/

-The CFPC Section of Researchers will recommend the recipients of this award to the national Honours and Awards Committee.
-Applicants will be notified of results by email in July 2014.
+The selection committee of the CFPC Section of Researchers will recommend the recipients of these grants to the national Honours & Awards Committee.
+Applicants will be notified of results in July 2015.